 1. Cold-water lobster tails

 These tails originate from South Africa, New Zealand, and Australia.
-Cold-water lobster tails contain meat in a lesser quantity, but the meat is firm in texture and higher quality.
+Cold-water lobster tails contain meat in a lesser quantity, but the meat is firm in texture and of higher quality.
 Moreover, the meat is whiter than the warm-water lobster tails.

 2. Warm-water lobster tails